ilyla/Sleepy-Story-Samantha/Chapter 8 - Complications.md

   She walked back down to the kitchen, where Andrew was waiting patently.

   "Ah, you're back.
-Okay, let's go on that Google Websites thing you were talking about to see what we can do," he said, staring at her tits for the entire time it took him to say the sentence. *I'm glad he's coming to his senses,* she thought.
+Okay, let's go on that Google Websites thing you were talking about to see what we can do," he said, staring at her tits for the entire time it took him to say the sentence.
+She was glad he was coming to his senses, at least.

   "Good idea."
 They walked over to his computer and sat down, as he swiped his pointer finger down the fingerprint scanner.
 He opened up Internet Explorer and went to Google Sites, where they looked at different themes for a few minutes.
+She heard a toilet flushing upstairs, which must have been Rebecca finishing going to the bathroom.

   "None of these are any good, are there any other sites like this?"